Poikilos/Audiere/README.md

 I only made these changes out of desparation, since I wrote a whole backend based on it before finding out it was deprecated.

 ## Changes
+* (2017-12-03) configure.in should be configure.ac nowadays, to avoid extension inconsistency and/or theoretical name collisions
 * (2017-12-03) ensured that all audiere-svn (last updated 2011) changes were applied to this fork:
 	* src/basic_source.h: changed (regression) `<string.h>` to `<string>`
 	* src/debug.cpp: removed `"stdlib.h"` (already had `<cstdlib>` like svn 2011 does)